"Liberation comes from being able to walk through your own fire"

 - 2007 - 2009 Worked with Dan Brule at Baja Bio Sana, he was my Breath work teacher.
 I bought the plot of land next door to Bio Sana.
 It was 8 acres and I set up a non-profit corporation in Mexico for a sustainable living and mediation centre.
 The retreat was built on a farm and it was called “Freedom Retreats.”
-We ran retreats and life style workshops, plus yoga and mediation classes for the visitors as part of the rustic retreat program.
+We ran retreats and life style workshops, plus yoga and meditation classes for the visitors as part of the rustic retreat program.
 Everyone who came radically changed.

 - 2007 - 2009 A time to explore the world.
 I travelled through India via several yoga centres and ashrams including the Sivananda Yoga Vedanta Centre for several weeks in India, Sri Lanka climbed Mount Sinai, Nepal the Annapurna circuit and rafting followed by 4 months at Tapoban meditation centre, trekking in Tibet and to many monasteries, and onto the Great Wall of China, flew to Japan, lived as a monk, climbed Mount Fuji through the night and finally onto Maui studying for a month with Alan Lowen and Jan Day with the Art of Being.

 - 2008 Founded Movement Awareness and trade marked the brand.
 Taught the process for 9 years in Mexico, London at Notting Hill Harbour Club, Italy, Spain and Kenya.